OctoPrint/OctoPrint/README.md

     py2app>=0.7.2

-The easiest way to install all this packages is to use virtualenv's pip: `pip install requirements_darwin.txt`
+The easiest way to install all this packages is to use virtualenv's pip: `pip install -r requirements_darwin.txt`

 ####PyObjC
 At time of writing, pyobjc 2.5 is not available at pypi.
 You have to clone repo and install it manually: